takugian/quick-tutorials-with-aws/elasticache/elasticacheusergroup/README.md

-# elasticacheredisreplicationgroup
+# elasticacheusergroup

-This project creates an ElastiCache Redis replication group.
+This project creates an ElastiCache user group.

 ## Helpful links